From the University Library homepage:

 Getting (too) many results?

-Use the left-hand menu option Format to further refine your search.
+Use the left-hand menu filter option Material Type to further refine your search.

-Clicking the Advanced Search link under the initial search bar takes you to a form that allows a more controlled search.
+Clicking the Advanced Search link (top left, underneath the RUQuest logo) takes you to a form that allows a more controlled search.

 It is possible to combine search terms by using a second row.
 You'll be given a choice on how to combine your search terms.